soukaryag/bikeshare/README.md

 The app is deployed using Heroku, and can be visited here:
 <a>https://bikeshare-data.herokuapp.com/</a>

-*Please keep in mind that this is on a free server, so long load times and potential crahses with too much load*
+*Please keep in mind that this is on a free server, so long load times and potential crahses with too much load are to be expected*

 <b>Home</b>